Dear Year 1 and Parents,

 The children will continue to construct exciting sentences using adjectives and building up their use of punctuation.
 They will also be using conjunctions (joining words) to extend their sentences.
 The children will have opportunities to write creatively based on traditional stories they have read in class using all the skills they have learnt so far (adding adjectives, conjunctions and using punctuation correctly).

 Vocabulary, Grammar and Punctuation

 The children will continue to learn how to use ‘and’ ‘because’ ‘but’ and ‘so’ to join words and clauses.
 They will continue to learn how to punctuate sentences using a capital letter and a full stop, question mark or exclamation mark.
 They will add adjectives to make their writing more interesting.

 We will be continuing with Phase 5 and the children will continue to apply what they have learnt in Phases 2-4.
 Phase 5 will be looking at different ways of spelling the same sound (eg. ay in day and ai in snail) as well as different ways of pronouncing the same spelling of sounds (eg. ie in fried and ie in thief).
 Please keep practising the sounds that are sent home.

 Spelling books will be handed out every Monday and should be returned on the Friday for the spelling quiz.
 Please practise the sounds listed in your child’s spelling book.

-The children will have a morning music session every Wednesday with an external music teacher named Mrs Hoskins.
+The children will have music every week with Mrs Hoskins.
 They will learn how to use their voices creatively and expressively by singing a variety of topic related songs and they will have opportunities to play instruments musically.